 Average premium for two 2008

 College Students in Vermont

-If you’re a college student in Vermont, you have 60 days to register your vehicle and make sure your insurance matches (or exceeds) the legal minimums for the state.
-If you’re leaving your car and going off to another state for college, be sure to notify your insurer.
-You may be able to get a discount as an occasional driver, and if you’re on your parents’ policy, it may be good to stay on there so you’ll be covered when you come home for visits.
+If you're a college student coming to Vermont, you have 60 days to register your vehicle and make sure your insurance matches (or exceeds) the legal minimums for the state.
+If you're leaving your car and going off to another state for college, be sure to notify your insurer.
+You may be able to get a discount as an occasional driver, and if you're on your parents' policy, it may be good to stay on there so you'll be covered when you come home for visits.